megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 }
 ```

-Even though that's a single database operation, there is inter-system communication between the user's browser and the application server and between the app server and the database.
-A network outage, for example, that happens in the middle of this transaction can leave the system in an inconsistent state.
+Even though that's a single database operation, there is inter-system communication between the user's browser and the application server; and between the application server and the database.
+A network outage, for example, that happens in the middle of this operation can leave the system in an inconsistent state.
 If it fails after it's already submitted the `UPDATE` command to the database, and responds with a failure message to the client, the client might attempt to try and increase the quantity again.
 This would result in the increment being done two times, when actually it should have been only one.

 ![Implicit distributed transaction](implementing-business-logic-ddd-part-2/implicit-distributed-transaction.png)
 *In the context of client-server applications, some transactions are distributed even though at first glance they might not seem that way.
 In this simple operation, there are three systems interacting over the network: The client, the application server and the database.*

 There are two possible ways of handling this type of situation: making the operation idempotent, or using optimistic concurrency control.

-One way to make the operation idempotent, that is, to make sure that it always produces the same results, no matter how many times it's done, is to have the caller specify the quantity to update the item to.
+One way to make the operation **idempotent**, that is, to make sure that it always produces the same results, no matter how many times it's done, is to have the caller specify the quantity to update the item to.
 That is, changing the operation from "add one quantity", to "set the quantity to this".
 Like so:

 ```csharp
 class IncrementQuoteItemQuantityIdempotent